 The vet gave a first injection of an anesthetic and, as Artie relaxed and fell unconscious, we passed a talking stone around the circle, giving each person a chance to speak to Artie.
 The first round was for “Thank you”, then “I love you” and then finally “Goodbye.”
 Panther sat close to Artie, and it looked like he was giving his goodbyes too.

-The kids didn’t want to watch the second injection, so I went downstairs with them and described what was happening.
+The kids didn’t want to watch the second injection, so I went downstairs with them and told them what would be happening.
 Upstairs, Rachel and her husband held Artie as he died.
-Because I was holding the larger space and looking after the kids, Mom and Dad could really let their feelings move, without having to keep things together to be parents.
+Because I was holding the larger space and looking after the kids, Mom and Dad could really let their feelings move, without having to make parenting their first priority while they were saying their final goodbye to Artie.

-When Artie was dead, we put his body in the beautiful box and the kids came back upstairs.
+When Artie was dead, we laid his body in the beautiful box, and the kids came back upstairs.
 As soon as Artie was settled, Panther jumped in with him and started to nuzzle his body and head bump him.
-Our pets are part of the family, and Panther made it abundantly clear that they bond and grieve just like the rest of us.
+Pets are part of the family, and Panther made it abundantly clear that they bond and grieve just like the rest of us.

 Finally we took Panther out of the box, and did a last ceremony to send Artie across the river.
 With music and tears, we watched as he was received in his new home.